Tumut

 Tumut hosts an older demographic, ranking in the top quartile nationwide

-Tumut's median age is 42 years, comparable to Rest of NSW's average of 43 but higher than Australia's median age of 38 years.
-The age profile indicates that the 25-34 year-olds are notably prominent at 12.4%, while the 65-74 group is relatively smaller at 11.1% compared to Rest of NSW.
+Tumut's median age is 42 years, similar to the Rest of NSW average of 43 but older than Australia's median age of 38 years.
+The age profile shows that 25-34 year-olds are particularly prominent at 12.4%, while the 65-74 group is smaller at 11.1% compared to the Rest of NSW average.
 Between 2021 and present, the proportion of 25-34 year-olds has increased from 11.4% to 12.4%.
-Conversely, the percentage of the 55-64 cohort has decreased from 13.1% to 11.9%.
-Population projections for 2041 suggest significant demographic shifts in Tumut.
-The 25-34 age group is expected to grow by 16%, adding 133 residents to reach 974.
-Conversely, population declines are projected for the 75-84 and 5-14 cohorts.
+Conversely, the proportion of 55-64 year-olds has decreased from 13.1% to 11.9%.
+Population forecasts for Tumut in 2041 indicate significant demographic changes.
+The 25-34 age group is projected to grow by 16%, adding 133 residents to reach a total of 974.
+In contrast, population declines are projected for the 75-84 and 5-14 age groups.

 Frequently Asked Questions - Age